On optimizing discrete Morse functions: Gradient paths in lexicographic discrete Morse functions

 \section{Gradient paths in lexicographic discrete Morse functions}

-Given a lexicographic discrete Morse function whose edge or chain labelling satisfies some additional conditions, Theorem ~\ref{red_exp} will use properties of reduced expressions for permutations to show that any gradient path between a pair of critical cells that are related in a certain way will be unique, and hence may be reversed to cancel the pair of critical cells.
-There is probably an easier proof for Theorem ~\ref{red_exp} using inversions in permutations, but our hope is that our proof has the potential to be generalized to deal with nonsaturated chain segments, at least in the special case of least-content-labellings, as defined shortly.
+This section uses properties of reduced expressions for permutations to give conditions under which a gradient path between a pair of critical cells in a lexicographic discrete Morse function is unique, and hence may be reversed to cancel the pair of critical cells.
+While the results in this section are quite technical, they have recently been useful in applications (see [12] and [13], as well as later sections of this paper).
+We also believe the proofs in this section may be generalizable, for instance to deal with nonsaturated chain segments, at least in special cases related to least-content-labellings, as defined shortly.

 \begin{defn} A poset edge labelling is {\bf least-increasing} if every interval has a (weakly) increasing chain as its lexicographically smallest saturated chain.
-A labelling is {\bf least-content-increasing} if in addition the lexicographically smallest chain is at least as small as the increasing rearrangement of every other label sequence on the interval.
+It is {\bf least-content-increasing} if in addition the lexicographically smallest chain is at least as small as the increasing rearrangement of every other label sequence on the interval.
 Within a least-increasing labelling, any increasing chain that is not lexicographically smallest on its interval is called a {\bf delinquent chain}. \end{defn}

 Later we will show that least-content-increasing labellings satisfy the fairly technical conditions of Theorem ~\ref{red_exp} below.
 Notice that the least-increasing condition is less restrictive than an EL-labelling, since intervals may have several increasing chains.
-See Sections ~\ref{pd1nq} and ~\ref{pisn} as well as [HW] for examples of least-content-increasing labellings.
+See Sections ~\ref{pd1nq} and ~\ref{pisn} as well as [13] for examples of least-content-increasing labellings.
 Least-content-increasing labellings are particularly well-suited to cancelling pairs of critical cells whose label sequences have equal content, i.e. equal unordered multiset of labels, using the following observation:

 \begin{rk} If $\tau ,\sigma $ are critical cells whose label sequences have equal content in a lexicographic discrete Morse function coming from a least-content-increasing labelling, then any gradient path from $\tau $ to $\sigma $ must preserve content at each step and also may never introduce inversions.
-Thus, gradient paths steps must sort labels whenever the label sequence changes at all. \end{rk}
+Thus, gradient path steps must sort labels whenever the label sequence changes at all. \end{rk}